-Restaurant reports are a powerful tool that help summarise and present this data.
-Nowadays, it’s more than jotting everything down in a paper diary, or punching in entries on an excel spreadsheet.
-With ResDiary, there are a variety of customisable and readily available reports which help to tell restaurateurs the information they need to know.
+However, the powerful insights offered by these reports does require more than jotting everything down in a paper diary, or punching in entries on an excel spreadsheet.
+With restaurant management software like ResDiary, there are a variety of customisable pre-built reports which help to tell restaurateurs the information they need to know.

 Share the report with others

 Reports tell some of the story, but they may not show the why or how behind the data.
-It might be a good idea to share the report with the hospitality team – or other stakeholders – to discuss why no-shows are higher this month than last month, or how a menu item’s selling rate could be improved upon.
-These data reports can be a catalyst for discussion, and can be the perfect reason to bring other voices to the table.
+Share reports with your team and other stakeholders to discuss why no-shows are higher this month than last month, or how whether a menu item is not being sold.
+These data reports can be a catalyst for discussion and the perfect reason to bring other voices to the table.

 A useful benchmark